MQ-software-carpentry/statistics-with-r/_episodes/06-bayesian-statistics.md

 ~~~
 {: .output}

 The output, however, is a little different from what you get from `lm`.
 The format of this is pretty familiar.
-What’s new is the fact that we seem to have lots of Bayes factors here.
-What’s all this about?
+Whatâ€™s new is the fact that we seem to have lots of Bayes factors here.
+Whatâ€™s all this about?

-The trick to understanding this output is to recognise that if we’re interested in working out which of the 3 predictor variables are related to `myGrump`, there are actually 8 possible regression models that could be considered.
+The trick to understanding this output is to recognise that if weâ€™re interested in working out which of the 3 predictor variables are related to `myGrump`, there are actually 8 possible regression models that could be considered.
 One possibility is the intercept only model, in which none of the three variables have an effect.
 At the other end of the spectrum is the full model in which all three variables matter.
 So what `regressionBF` does is treat the intercept only model as the null hypothesis, and print out the Bayes factors for all other models when compared against that null.
 For example, if we look at line 4 in the table, we see that the evidence is about $10^{33}$ to 1 in favour of the claim that a model that includes both mySleep and day is better than the intercept only model.
-Or if we look at line 1, we can see that the odds are about 1.6 × $10^{34}$ that a model containing the `mySleep` variable (but no others) is better than the intercept only model.
+Or if we look at line 1, we can see that the odds are about 1.6 Ã— $10^{34}$ that a model containing the `mySleep` variable (but no others) is better than the intercept only model.

 #### Finding the best model

-In practice, this isn’t helpful.
-In most situations the intercept only model is the one that you don’t really care about at all.
+In practice, this isnâ€™t helpful.
+In most situations the intercept only model is the one that you donâ€™t really care about at all.
 What I find helpful is to start out by working out which model is the best one, and then seeing how well all the alternatives compare to it.
-Here’s how you do that.
-In this case, it’s easy enough to see that the best model is actually the one that contains `mySleep` only (line 1), because it has the largest Bayes factor.
-However, if you’ve got a lot of possible models in the output, it’s handy to know that you can use the `head` function to pick out the best few models.
+Hereâ€™s how you do that.
+In this case, itâ€™s easy enough to see that the best model is actually the one that contains `mySleep` only (line 1), because it has the largest Bayes factor.
+However, if youâ€™ve got a lot of possible models in the output, itâ€™s handy to know that you can use the `head` function to pick out the best few models.
 First, we have to go back and save the Bayes factor information to a variable:

 ~~~